Much of Canada moves their clocks forward for daylight time on Sunday | CBC News

 Most Canadians will move their clocks forward by an hour before going to bed Saturday night for daylight time.

-Yukon and most of Saskatchewan observe permanent daylight time and the premiers of Ontario, B.C. and Quebec have said they're receptive to ditching the time change.
+Yukon and most of Saskatchewan keep their clocks the same year-round, and the premiers of Ontario, B.C. and Quebec have said they're receptive to ditching the time change.

 B.C.
 Premier John Horgan's passed legislation three years ago to allow the province to permanently stay on daylight time.

-Note: - An earlier version erroneously reported that Saskatchewan is on permanent daylight time.
-In fact, it is on permanent standard time.Mar 12, 2022 5:33 PM ET